A general estimate for how much time there is between offer and closing in NYC real estate is three months.

 However, the timeline from an initial offer to closing on a real estate transaction varies on a number of factors.

-These variables include the property type (condo vs. co-op), whether you are taking out a mortgage, how extensive the building’s board application is, how quick the building and board process the application, and the general responsiveness of the seller and both real estate lawyers on the transaction.
+These variables include the property type (i.e. condo vs. co-op), whether you are taking out a mortgage, the complexity of the building’s board application, how quick the building and board process the application, and the general responsiveness of the seller and both real estate lawyers on the transaction.

 The offer itself and supporting documentation is typically emailed to the listing agent.
 Given the fierce competition among buyers in NYC, first movers generally have the advantage.

 As a result, any seasoned buyer’s broker (or listing agent for that matter) will encourage you to get your ducks in a row the moment you become serious about buying a property in NYC.

 It can take anywhere from a day to a few weeks from the time of your initial offer to having an accepted offer.
 How long this process takes depends on a number of factors including the amount of buyer competition and the responsiveness of the seller.

 If you’re submitting an offer on a co-op apartment, the offer negotiation process usually takes a bit longer.
 This is because the listing agent will need extra time to review your financial documentation and proposed purchasing structure to make sure that you meet the co-op board’s financial requirements for applicants.